-The Board has delegated to the Managing Director the management of the day-to-day operations and administration of the Company, consistent with the objectives and policies set down by the Board.
+The Board has delegated to the Managing Director the management of the day-today operations and administration of the Company, consistent with the objectives and policies set down by the Board.
 The Managing Director is directly accountable to the Board for the performance of the management team.

-Recommendation 1.2 - Companies should disclose the process for evaluating the performance of senior executives

-The Nomination Committee of the Board has been delegated the responsibilities of formulating, implementing and reporting upon results of the appropriate processes for the evaluation of performance of senior executives, directors and Board committees.
+Recommendation 1.2 - Companies should disclose the process for evaluating the performance of senior executives has been delegated the responsibilities of formulating, implementing and reporting upon results of the appropriate processes for the evaluation of performance of senior executives, directors and Board committees.